AAA Travel High School Challenge

 The National Finals were held yearly in Orlando, Florida.
 In its five years of existence, the contest awarded over $600,000 worth of scholarships.
 The 2007 competition featured a $20,000 top prize (down from $25,000 in past years), won by Samuel Brandt of Oregon.
 In addition, the 2007 competition, for the first time, also included a separate essay contest for those interested in seeking majors in travel-, tourism-, or hospitality-related careers.

 Often compared to the National Geographic Bee, a middle-school competition, the AAA Travel Challenge featured a similar format, with a local, state, and national level, each with progressively tougher questions and material.
 Unlike the National Geography Bee, however, the AAA Travel Challenge stressed team competition, rather than individual achievement.

 The 2007 competition was the last Challenge to take place.
 Afterwards, administrators opted for a one-year hiatus from the program.
 Challenge administrators had hoped to use this hiatus to work out and analyze the event "to develop strategies and tactics for an improved program."
 AAA decided that it would be best to find a single co-sponsor for the event, rather than the multiple sponsors who had supported the competition in previous years.
 Unfortunately, the recession and other factors made this difficult.
 On September 26, 2008, it was announced that the Challenge would be discontinued.

 Eligibility

-Students were eligible to participate in the AAA Travel High School Challenge if they met the following requirements (from the Official Site):
+Students were eligible to participate in the AAA Travel High School Challenge if they met the following requirements: